thomas-j-vincent/advent-of-code/Day2/Day2README.txt

 This reduces the amount of loops the code has to go to and therefore speeds up the program, I attempted to do this with the previous task however, I structured the entire code around this loop, with no way to determine between start and end values from different ranges and therefore kept it the same.

-For the function generate_invalid_IDs I used the function from someones solution found on reddit (I can't find their name) but this is the way it works and how I optimised it for purpose of only solving the second task:
+For the function generate_invalid_IDs I used the function from someone's solution found on reddit (I can't find their name) but this is the way it works and how I optimised it for purpose of only solving the second task:
-The first line finds the total length of the highest number possible by taking the max_value (passed to the function), finding its lenght and then converting it to an integer.
-All the invalid numbers in the range are stored as a set so it can be passed back to the program to iterate through.this works better than my system as it means the program doesn't have to find all the invalid IDs each time, only once for each range (speeding up the program).They then enter a for loop to iterate through the length of the number, starting at the second value, as the first digit is used to compare against the others- it has to be valid.
+The first line finds the total length of the highest number possible by taking the max_value (passed to the function), finding its length and then converting it to an integer.
+All the invalid numbers in the range are stored as a set so it can be passed back to the program to iterate through.
+This works better than my system as it means the program doesn't have to find all the invalid IDs each time, only once for each range (speeding up the program).They then enter a for loop to iterate through the length of the number, starting at the second value, as the first digit is used to compare against the others-it has to be valid.
 For each number length d is used to calculate possible repeating sections ie. for an eight digit number d would be 1, 2, 4.
-If a the length of the number has a remainder when divided by d, that d value is skipped as there can be no repeating sections for a number of that length ie. d=3 and L= 8, 8 cannot have repeating sections of 3. t is the amount of times the section has to repeat to fill the number of that length ie. if d=4 L=8 t=2.
+If a the length of the number has a remainder when divided by d, that d value is skipped as there can be no repeating sections for a number of that length i.e. d=3 and L= 8, 8 cannot have repeating sections of 3. t is the amount of times the section has to repeat to fill the number of that length i.e. if d=4 L=8 t=2.
 The if loop "if part 2 and t < 2:" was intended to ensure that the repeating section always repeats at least once, and can therefore be removed to increase the program speed.
 Start and End are then created as the highest and lowest possible numbers.
 From this range it loops through from the lowest number to the highest, taking the current value and multiplying it by the times it has to be repeated for that d value.
 If the number created from that function is greater than the maximum value it stops the loop, otherwise it adds the number to the invalid ID set.
 This set is then returned.

-For the funtion solve_ranges I also used a solution found on reddit, this is how it works:
+For the function solve_ranges I also used a solution found on reddit, this is how it works:
 The first line finds the maximum value in each range, we then call the generate_invalid_IDs function to return the list of invalid IDs, total is then declared as zero, which will be added to find the ultimate answer.
 The for loop loops through the invalid IDs and for each number in the range as long is between the maximum and minimum for that function, gets added to the total.
 The loop is then broken out of to ensure there is no double counting.